figueiredorui/cross-desktop-quick-start/README.md

 # cross-desktop-quick-start

-Quick-start application using Electron and AngularJS.
+Quick-start cross-plataform application using Electron + AngularJS to create the UI and .NET Core + EF Core store data on a SqLite database

-Also include a Web Api using .NET Core

 ## Credits